DFE-Digital/education-benchmarking-and-insights/documentation/testing/test-plan.md

 The performance of the system under load conditions is currently out of scope for this testing phase.

 ## Special Attention
-A dedicated focus will be placed on testing the data upload feature to ensure that all data is accurately processed and integrated into the system.
+A dedicated focus will be placed for ensuring conformance with the required input schema.
+We want to make sure that any variability in the input due to user error is dealt to best of our capabilities to prevent any issues in the ETL process.

 ## Testing Objectives
 ### Primary Goals
 The primary testing objectives include verifying that the product successfully combines the features of SFB and VMFI.
 Additionally, it aims to confirm the implementation of all acceptance criteria and ensure comprehensive logging, fixing, or backlog management of issues and bugs discovered during testing.

-### Quality Attributes
-A key quality attribute is data ingestion validation.

 ## Stakeholders
-Key stakeholders include Daniel Tovey (Product Owner) and representatives from the Department for Education, Keld Oshea and Gavin Monument.
+Key stakeholders include [Daniel Tovey](mailto:daniel.tovey@education.gov.uk) (Product Owner) and representatives from the Department for Education, [Keld Oshea](mailto:keld.oshea@education.gov.uk) and [Gavin Monument](mailto:gavin.monument@education.gov.uk).

 ## Testing Environment
 The project will utilise multiple environments, including development, testing (for automated testing), pre-production, and production.
 Cross-browser testing will require a subscription to Browserstack. (details of the environment will later be added here)